Rise Up (Parachute Club song): Remixes and covers

 The Nylons performed an a cappella cover of the song on their 1989 album, Rockapella.

 In 2014, the surviving band members released a contemporary dance remix of the song in conjunction with Toronto's hosting of the 2014 edition of WorldPride; the event had selected "Rise Up" as its theme and slogan.
 Additionally, in the summer of 2014, Segato, who was a musician in residence in the Regent Park area of Toronto, released a remix of the single titled "Rize Time".
-It featured a performs of spoken word poetry by Regent Park native Mustafa the Poet on the prelude.
+It featured a performance of spoken word poetry by Regent Park native Mustafa the Poet on the prelude.

 In 2018 and 2019, several new covers of the song by collective supergroups of Canadian musicians were released to celebrate the song's 35th anniversary.
 A country music version credited to The Common Cause Collective featured Gord Bamford, Meghan Patrick, Tim Hicks, Kira Isabella, Brett Kissel, Jess Moskaluke, Jason McCoy, Tebey, Don Amero and The Washboard Union, while an updated pop version and a dance remix credited to The New Parachute Collective were led by Segato and her original Parachute Club colleagues Julie Masi and Dave Gray, along with contributions by Theo Tams, Jimmy Chauveau, Jilea, Kayla Diamond, Maya Kiltron and Britta Badour.
 Proceeds from sales of the new versions were directed to four charitable organizations: Canadian Roots Youth Reconciliation, Institute for Change Leaders, ECOJUSTICE, and Supporting Our Youth.